dfornis/dfornis/content/page/about.md

 title = "About"
 description = ""
 date = ""
-aliases = ["about-us", "about-hugo", "contact"] author = "Hugo Authors" license = "CC BY-NC-ND" lastmod = ""
+aliases = ["about-us", "about-hugo", "contact", "about-me"] author = ""
+license = "CC BY-NC-ND"
+lastmod = ""
 +++
 I'm a master student at the department of Economic History and Global Political Economy at Stockholm University.
-My main areas of interest are economic crises, globalization and trust.
+My main areas of focus are technology, knowledge, globalization and trust.